-It’s Chinese New Year (“CNY”)!
+It’s James Cendol time!
+No seriously, it’s Chinese New Year (“CNY”) again!
 Say hello again to the super jammed up roads and super hot weather!
 It just seemed like yesterday it was Christmas though.
 This year the timing between Christmas and CNY is rather near.

 This year, the weather is much hotter as compared to previous years’.
-Seems like it’s getting hotter and hotter as the years go by (we need to start taking steps to preserve the environment!)… And what better way to cool down than a tasty bowl of cendol?
+Seems like it’s getting hotter and hotter as the years go by (we need to start taking steps to preserve the environment!)… And what better way to cool down than a tasty bowl of James Cendol?

 Fun fact: Cendol is an iced sweet dessert that contains droplets of green rice flour jelly (the green colour is usually derived from pandan), coconut milk and palm sugar syrup (gula Melaka).

 To be honest, I didn’t know the green wormy things were actually called green rice flour jelly till I started researching about cendol.
 Sometimes, stalls will have additional toppings available for add-on, like pulut (glutinous rice) or red bean.

 Located right in front of a Hindu temple, this cendol stall offers cendol served with red bean or pulut, or if you’re feeling greedy, both.
 It has the royal stamp of approval from the Sultan of Perak who once had cendol at their very store!

 Verdict – Must try!
 But…

 Over the years I have frequented their store, they have switched from metal bowls to polystrene bowls and then back to metal bowls when serving their cendol.
 There is a noticeable difference in taste when the different type of bowls were used.
 I personally prefer it when the cendol served in a metal bowl.
 Perhaps the shaved ice melted faster in the polystrene bowls, or the metal bowls are able to keep the cendol cool more consistently.